MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint-online/Set-SPOSite.md

 ### -SensitivityLabel

-Used to specify the unique identifier (GUID) of the SensitivityLabel
+Used to specify the unique identifier (GUID) of the SensitivityLabel.

 ```yaml
 Type: String